PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Middle Man could survive for very long, i.e. get Payments, which are directed not for them, spread disinformation between separate Countries-States, create Situation of War for their part of Economy Machine, i.e. Rockets.
 But History knows that Best Rocket Engineers took the United States of America (USA) after WWII.
 * Does there are at least Sanctions for those Disinformation spreaders, officers and higher ups?
+* Well not good for "People’s Republic of China", because the Propagandists Country(-ies) probably has cappability to create/are creating "(Small) Sattelite Republics" and makes more the word of "Republic" dirty, unpleasant.